 - Drink!: Can be consumed right away.
 Store in a cool, dark place away from children or pets.

-Notes about making Master Wu’s weed tincture
+Notes about making Master Wu’s green dragon tincture

 Before making cannabis tincture the first time, please read these notes.
 Boiling alcohol releases very flammable vapors.
 Only make extract in well ventilated areas.
 Turn on your kitchen exhausts fan or use a box fan.
 Never make this in a a small, enclosed kitchen or you risk blowing yourself up.
 This recipe is safe due to the small scale, but if you are planning on doing this tincture recipe with a large quantity of boiling grain alcohol and an open-flame heat source then you’re out of your mind.